syahril231072/cmd/README.md

 | --- | --- |
 | There are 3 plans: Pay as You Go, Spot, Reserve (1year/ 3year), For PAYG there are basic and standard VM for Linux and Windows, and the price is hourly based |There are 5 plans, Free (F), Shared (D), Basic (B), Standard (S), Premium (P), and the price is monthly based F1 = Free D1 = 9.67 USD/month B1 = 55.80 USD/month B2 = 111.60 USD/month B3 = 223.20 USD/month S1 = 74.40 USD/month S2 = 148.40 USD/month S3 = 297.60 USD/month P1 = 223.20 USD/month P2 = 446.40 USD/month P3 = 892.80 USD/month |

-VMs are more flexible as it is paid hourly, but app service is paid monthly, except for free tiers.
+VMs are more flexible they are paid hourly, but app service is paid monthly, except for free tiers.

 | Scalability | Virtual Machines | App Service |
 | --- | --- | --- |